Human Rights Watch: Activities

 Each year, Human Rights Watch presents the Human Rights Defenders Award to activists who demonstrate leadership and courage in defending human rights.
 The award winners work closely with HRW to investigate and expose human rights abuses.

-Human Rights Watch is a founding member of the International Freedom of Expression Exchange, a global network of non-governmental organizations that monitor censorship worldwide.
-It also co-founded the Cluster Munition Coalition, which brought about an international convention banning the weapons.
-HRW employs more than 275 staff—country experts, lawyers, journalists, and academics—and operates in more than 90 countries.
-Headquartered in New York City, it has offices in Amsterdam, Beirut, Berlin, Brussels, Chicago, Geneva, Johannesburg, London, Los Angeles, Nairobi, Seoul, Paris, San Francisco, Sydney, Tokyo, Toronto, Washington, D.C., and Zürich.
-HRW maintains direct access to most of the countries it reports on.
-Cuba, North Korea, Sudan, Iran, Israel, Egypt, the United Arab Emirates, Uzbekistan and Venezuela are among the handful of countries that have blocked HRW staff members' access.
+Human Rights Watch is a founding member of the International Freedom of Expression Exchange.

+Cuba, North Korea, Sudan, Iran, Israel, Egypt, the United Arab Emirates, Uzbekistan, and Venezuela are among the handful of countries that have blocked HRW staff members' access.

 HRW's former executive director is Kenneth Roth, who held the position from 1993 to 2022.
-Roth conducted investigations on abuses in Poland after martial law was declared 1981.
-He later focused on Haiti, which had just emerged from the Duvalier dictatorship but continued to be plagued with problems.
+Roth conducted investigations on abuses in Poland after martial law was declared in 1981.
+He later focused on Haiti, which had just emerged from the Duvalier dictatorship but remained plagued by problems.
 Roth's awareness of the importance of human rights began with stories his father had told about escaping Nazi Germany in 1938.
 He graduated from Yale Law School and Brown University.

 Tirana Hassan was the group's executive director from 2023 to February 2025.